Pink Granite

 In a dispute over health and safety.

-Pink Granite is a unique dystopian historical fantasy story that explores ritual, coastal communities, struggle and women’s magic.
-Pink Granite can be read as a prequel or a sequel to Carran Waterfield’s Redhair and Daffodil Friend, praised by readers of all ages.
-Exquisitely drawn illustrations are laced between and within the chapters enhancing the prophetic poetry of Granny Pink’s sacred book.
-Pink Granite is presented as a high quality gift book like its predecessor.
+Pink Granite is a richly imagined dystopian historical fantasy exploring ritual, coastal communities, labour struggle, and women’s magic.
+It can be read as either a prequel or sequel to Carran Waterfield’s Redhair and Daffodil Friend, praised by readers of all ages.

 Responses: